 The competitive landscape in the field of articular cartilage repair is emerging and has stimulated a substantial amount of interest from companies developing tissue repair solutions.
 Companies have employed a variety of approaches to meet the goals of cartilage repair.
-The approaches, which represent the scientific evolution of the field, can be generally categorized in five ways: (1) non-cell-based, such as Arthrosurface's HemiCAP; (2) uncultured cell-based (with or without scaffold), such as Zimmer's DeNovo NT, Arthrex's BioCartilage and Osiris' Cartiform, distributed exclusively with Arthrex; (3) cultured cell-based (without scaffold), such as Vericel's Carticel and ISTO's RevaFlex; (4) cultured cell- and scaffold-based, such as Vericel's MACI and the Aesculap division of B. Braun Medical's NovoCart 3D; and (5) cultured cell- and scaffold-based incorporating tissue engineering, such as NeoCart.
+The approaches, which represent the scientific evolution of the field, can be generally categorized in five ways: (1) non-cell-based, such as Arthrosurface's HemiCAP and Anika's Hyalofast; (2) uncultured cell-based (with or without scaffold), such as Zimmer's DeNovo NT, Arthrex's BioCartilage and Osiris' Cartiform, distributed exclusively with Arthrex; (3) cultured cell-based (without scaffold), such as Vericel's Carticel and ISTO's RevaFlex; (4) cultured cell- and scaffold-based, such as Vericel's MACI and the Aesculap division of B. Braun Medical's NovoCart 3D; and (5) cultured cell- and scaffold-based incorporating tissue engineering, such as NeoCart.

 For knee cartilage repair and regeneration, the market is large and growing, driven by more knee injuries in an increasingly active population.
 Worldwide, many products are commercially available, but the majority of these products are currently only available in the EEA, with Carticel, which was approved by the FDA in 1997, whose label restricts it for use in salvage cases, being the only cartilage repair product to gain U.S. approval through a regulated path to market.
-RevaFlex and NovoCart 3D are in U.S. clinical development, which, based on our internal analysis of publicly available information, we believe may be approved in 2023 and 2020, respectively, but their early clinical data has not been published in highly regarded peer-reviewed journals.
-Vericel's MACI has completed European clinical studies and Vericel has initiated discussions with the FDA regarding potential regulatory pathways and approval in the U.S., the timing and outcome of which is uncertain.
+RevaFlex and NovoCart 3D are in U.S. clinical development, and based on our internal analysis of publicly available information, we believe may be approved in 2023 and 2020, respectively.
+However, their early clinical data have not been published in highly regarded peer-reviewed journals.
+Vericel's MACI has completed European clinical studies and, in January 2016, Vericel submitted a BLA for MACI to the FDA.
+If approved, MACI would likely be the second FDA approved product to treat cartilage defects in the knee.
 Although minimally-modified cells such as DeNovo NT, which launched in the United States in 2007, and acellular cartilage matrix products such as Cartiform and Arthrex's BioCartilage and are available in the United States, their path to market did not require a rigorous regulatory path and their clinical data to date has been sparse and commercial uptake limited.
 Product-less procedures such as debridement and microfracture continue to dominate the U.S. market.